Skip to main content

 FluxCD: the platform layer

 FluxCD reconciles from our internal Git repository.
 Customers never see this repo.
-They do not need to.
-When we push a Cilium upgrade or update an Alertmanager config, FluxCD detects the change and reconciles silently.
+When we push a Cilium upgrade, FluxCD detects the change and reconciles silently.
 No UI, no manual sync, no notification to the customer.

 ArgoCD: the application layer